yarkinsiyez35/Maze-Generate-Solve/README.md

 # Maze-Generate-Solve
-This is a take home assignment from Data Structures Course This assignment's goal is to generate a maze using template based stack with backtracking and to solve it again with backtracking.
+This project creates NxM maze and solves it using backtracking.
-This assignment practices class design, pointers, backtracking.
+This project practices class design, pointers, backtracking.